data2evidence/d2e-SqlRender/cran-comments.md

-There are 2 changes and 1 bugfixes (see NEWS.md).
+There are 2 bugfixes (see NEWS.md).

 ---